Alfresco/docs-alfresco/process-automation/latest/model/connectors/generate.md

 3. The option to use an existing instance of the connector or create a new one will display.

-    * **Create a new instance** if it is the first time using the generate document connector within the project and give it a name.
+    * **Create a new instance** if it is the first time using the generate document service within the project and give it a name.

-    * Select an existing instance if the generate document connector has already been used within the project.
+    * Select an existing instance if the generate document service has already been used within the project.

 4. Drag the task onto the diagram canvas and fill in the properties.

-> **Note**: The generate document connector does not have any [configuration parameters]({% link process-automation/latest/model/connectors/index.md %}#configuration-parameters) as it connects directly to the Content Services repository.
+> **Note**: The generate document service does not have any [configuration parameters]({% link process-automation/latest/model/connectors/index.md %}#configuration-parameters) as it connects directly to the Content Services repository.
 This means that only a single instance of the connector is required per project.

 ## Properties

-The generate document connector is implemented as a [service task]({% link process-automation/latest/model/processes/bpmn.md %}#service-task).
-All the properties available to a service task are those required by the generate document connector.
-The three most important ones to understand for the generate document connector are:
+The generate document service is implemented as a [service task]({% link process-automation/latest/model/processes/bpmn.md %}#service-task).
+All the properties available to a service task are those required by the generate document service.
+The three most important ones to understand for the generate document service are:

 | Property | Description |
 | -------- | ----------- |